Egyptian cuisine: Muslims

+Egypt’s largest such communal Ramadan table is held annually on the 15th of Ramadan in Cairo’s Matareya district.
+Established in 2013 and funded by local contributions, the event has evolved into a major cultural tradition, attracting thousands of attendees, including government officials, celebrities, athletes, and foreign ambassadors.

+Coptic Christians

-Observant Christians in Egypt adhere to fasting periods according to the Coptic calendar; these may practically extend to more than two-thirds of the year for the most extreme and observant.
+Observant Christians in Egypt adhere to fasting periods according to the Coptic calendar; these may practically extend to more than two-thirds of the year for the most observant.
 The more secular Coptic population mainly fasts only for Easter and Christmas.
 The Coptic diet for fasting is essentially vegan.
-During this fasting, Copts usually eat vegetables and legumes fried in oil and avoid meat, chicken, and dairy products, including butter and cream.
+During this fasting, Copts usually eat vegetables and legumes fried in oil and avoid meat, chicken, eggs and dairy products, including butter and cream.

+Christian fasting culture in Egypt has been historically shaped by monastic traditions, dating back to the early centuries of Christianity.
+Monks and nuns adhered to periods of strict fasting, consuming primarily bread, salt, and water, though their diets included a variety of plant-based foods.
+Meals were often communal, consisting of cheese (outside fasting periods), pickles, greens, olives, and cooked or raw vegetables.
+Lentils and other pulses, such as chickpeas, were common staples, along with vegetables like onions, garlic, cabbage, and mallows.
+A range of oils, including olive oil, linseed oil, and sesame oil, was used, while vinegar was primarily for preserving food.
+Fruits such as figs, grapes, and dates were consumed both fresh and dried.

 Beverages

 Tea

 Tea (شاي, shai [ʃæːj]) is the national drink in Egypt, followed only distantly by coffee.
-Egyptian tea is uniformly black and sour and is generally served in a glass, sometimes with milk.
+Egyptian tea is uniformly black and sour and is generally served in a glass, sometimes with milk to make shai bi-laban (شاي بلبن).
 Tea packed and sold in Egypt is almost exclusively imported from Kenya and Sri Lanka.
-Egyptian tea comes in two varieties, kushari and sa‘idi.Kushari tea (شاي كشري), popular in Lower Egypt, is prepared using the traditional method of steeping black tea in boiled water and letting it sit for a few minutes.
+Egyptian tea comes in two varieties, koshari and sa‘idi.

+Koshari tea (شاي كشري), popular in Lower Egypt, is prepared using the traditional method of steeping black tea in boiled water and letting it sit for a few minutes.
 It is almost always sweetened with cane sugar and often flavored with fresh mint leaves.
-Kushari tea is usually light in color and flavor, with less than a half teaspoonful of tea per cup considered to be near the high end.Sa‘idi tea (شاي صعيدي) is common in Upper Egypt.
+Koshari tea is usually light in color and flavor, with less than a half teaspoonful of tea per cup considered to be near the high end.

+Sa‘idi tea (شاي صعيدي) is a somewhat similar beverage (essentially a weaker grade, but consumed in larger quantities) drunk in Upper Egypt and among Sa'idi people elsewhere.
 It is prepared by boiling black tea with water for as long as five minutes over a strong flame.
 Sa‘idi tea is extremely strong and dark ("heavy" in Egyptian parlance), with two teaspoonfuls of tea per cup being the norm.
 It is sweetened with copious amounts of cane sugar (a necessity since the formula and method yield a very bitter tea).
 Sa‘idi tea is often black even in liquid form.